National Folk Museum of Korea

 This part of the museum teaches both parents and children about the life, values, and wisdom of a traditional tale known as simcheong.

-National Folk Museum of Korea Hours
+National Folk Museum of Korea Information

 Admission